 22. Red-Headed Woodpecker

 The red-headed woodpecker is a mid-sized bird found in temperate North America.
-It has striking plumage, with its head and neck being bright red while the rest of its body is primarily black and white.
+It has striking plumage, with its head and neck bright red, while its body is primarily black and white.

-Its wings are rounder than other similar species, allowing it to maneuver through tight spaces easily when searching for food or shelter.
+Its wings are rounder than those of similar species, allowing it to maneuver through tight spaces effortlessly when searching for food or shelter.

 The breeding habitat of this bird consists mainly of open fields across Canada and the east-central United States.